 4) Don’t trash the scraps.

 Still have leftovers?
-Save your veggie scraps to make a chicken stock after the holiday or compost whatever you can’t use.
+Save your veggie scraps to make a stock after the holiday or compost whatever you can’t use.

 5) Use natural beauty to decorate your table.

 Decorate your home and table with lush greenery and locally grown squashes, then eat or compost them afterwards.
 There’s nothing more autumnal than a gorgeous spread of pumpkins.

 6) Avoid paper-products and break out those beautiful linens you always forget about.